-Students will describe both verbally and written the meanings of the musical works which they perform and how people from the culture respond to that specific work.
+Students will describe the meanings of the musical works which they perform and how people from the culture respond to that specific work.

 Students will describe the means used to create images and evoke feelings and emotions from the cultures represented in their repertoire.